John Charles Hargrave: Medical career

-In 1956, Hargrave began work as a survey medical officer based in Alice springs.
+In 1956, Hargrave began work as a survey medical officer based in Alice Springs.
 In this role, he was also known as the first Aboriginal health officer in the Northern Territory.

-In 1959, Hargrave was appointed medical superintendent of the East Arm Leprosarium in Alice Springs, which was operated by the Northern Territory Administration of the Commonwealth Government.
+In 1959, Hargrave was appointed medical superintendent of the East Arm Leprosarium near Darwin, which was operated by the Northern Territory Administration of the Commonwealth Government.

 Between 1957 and 1959, pioneer nurse Ellen Kettle MBE helped Hargrave compile the first register of leprosy patients in the Northern Territory.

 Hargrave set up an operating theatre at the leprosarium in 1962, and was the first surgeon in Australia to perform reconstructive surgery on leprosy patients.
 He described the role of reconstructive surgery in correcting deformity, as 'important to leprosy control because it gave people hope and was targeted at destigmatising the disease.
 It attracted patients who would otherwise have hidden in the bush'.

-In 1962, Hargrave was awarded a World Health Organization scholarship and travelled to India to work under the renowned orthopaedic surgeon, Dr Paul Brand, who was a leprosy expert and a pioneer in the development of tendon transfer techniques.
+In 1962, Hargrave was awarded a World Health Organization scholarship and travelled to India to work under the renowned orthopaedic surgeon, Paul Brand, who was a leprosy expert and a pioneer in the development of tendon transfer techniques.
 Hargrave trained in transplanting tendons and restoring movement to fingers and thumbs, and he put these surgical skills to use in the East Arm Leprosarium on his return.

 By 1967, Hargrave had developed a specialised training course for the detection of leprosy and care of patients.
 The program proved so successful that, by 1981, it led to the closure of the East Arm Leprosarium amid recognition that leprosy was an illness that could be treated in the community.

 In 1982, Hargrave was appointed director of the central office of the Division of Aboriginal Health in the Northern Territory Government.
 In this role, he was responsible for the formalisation of Aboriginal health worker training in the Northern Territory.
 He coordinated and oversaw the implementation of a policy that recognised the role of traditional Aboriginal medicine in health care, as well as community involvement in the training of Aboriginal health workers.

 Also, in 1982, Hargrave was appointed a specialist hand surgeon at the Darwin Hospital and continued to provide medical care and surgery.
 He learned to speak at least six Aboriginal languages, so he could communicate with patients across the Northern Territory.
 He also got a pilot's licence and flew his twin-engine plane around the state to visit his patients.

 In the late 1980s, nursing colleague Ellen Kettle brought Hargrave's attention to untreated deformities caused by disease and congenital defects in the islands of Eastern Indonesia.
 This led Hargrave to investigate and then establish a new volunteer medical program, which continues today as the OSSAA.

 Hargrave retired from the Northern Territory Health Service in 1995, and moved to Tasmania in the late 1990s where he built a house overlooking the Derwent estuary.